jkawamura/Quadtrees/README.md

     Compresses the image to the specified threshold.
 Requires user to specify threshold in following argument; e.g. '-i input.ppm -c 400'.
-The threshold represents the average variance required for a block of pixels to be compressed into a single color.
+The threshold represents the variance required for a block of pixels to be compressed into a single color.
 Basically, the higher the number, the more compressed the image will be.

 -e, --edge